 - Anticipating survival

 While it’s important to maintain hope and optimism, it’s also crucial to be realistic about your prognosis.
-In cases of advanced cancer, this is particularly relevant as there is much more for an individual to keep in mind such as arranging personal care services to support yourself and minimize caregiver burden on family and friends, creating a power of attorney document for property and personal care as well as a will.
+In cases of advanced cancer this is particularly relevant, as there is much more for an individual to keep in mind such as arranging personal care services to support yourself and minimize caregiver burden on family and friends, creating a power of attorney document for property and personal care, and drafting or amending a will.

-Tackling your diagnosis and treatment proactively is a problem solving approach that has been demonstrated to support effective coping in people affected by cancer.5 For example, figuring out how you will get to medical appointments, keeping track of upcoming appointments, bringing a notebook and/or a support person to take notes during meetings and asking questions if you don’t understand something about your diagnosis or prognosis can help you feel more empowered.
+Tackling your diagnosis and treatment proactively is a problem solving approach that has been demonstrated to support effective coping in people affected by cancer.6 For example, figuring out how you will get to medical appointments, keeping track of upcoming appointments, bringing a notebook or a support person to take notes during meetings, and asking questions if you don’t understand something about your diagnosis or prognosis can help you feel more empowered.

 Deciding how much support you need and figuring out with others what kind of support they are comfortable giving (e.g. practical or emotional) is a vital step in figuring out who you can go to for certain needs.
 Equally important is explaining what you feel you need and don’t need from others.
 Maintaining a positive relationship with your health care providers, including your oncologist and related specialists, are also valuable for helping you cope during these difficult times.

-During such a tumultuous time, relying on your religion and/or spirituality (if you engage in certain practices) can bring a sense of comfort and guidance that is unique and unlike any other type of coping strategy.
-Indeed, discovering a sense of purpose and meaning through adversity is one way that a person can experience growth during such hardship.
+During such a tumultuous time, relying on your religion and/or spirituality (if you engage in any spiritual practices) can bring a sense of comfort and guidance that is unique and unlike any other type of coping strategy.
+Discovering a sense of purpose and meaning through adversity is one way that a person can experience growth during such hardship.

-Accessing peer support or group counselling is vital for being able to learn from others who have been through the same or a similar journey.
+Accessing peer support or group counseling is vital for being able to learn from others who have been through the same or a similar journey.
 Learn what helped them cope, and if there are any ideas or strategies they can offer that might make sense for you.
-It is also helpful to sometimes just be able to talk to someone who can truly understand what you are going through, the fears you have and the challenges you are dealing with.
+It is also helpful to just be able to talk to someone who can truly understand what you are going through, the fears you have, and the challenges you are dealing with.

 Sometimes, it helps to just focus on something else entirely that gives you a break from thinking about your condition.
 This doesn’t mean that you don’t accept your health condition or that you are denying that it happened.
 Rather, you are simply seeking momentary relief to give your mind some respite before you tackle your next appointment or issue.
 It helps to participate in social activities and conversations with loved ones that enable you to experience things that take you beyond your diagnosis and remind you of what you enjoy in life.